MetOffice/stylist/documentation/source/developer-information/overview.rst

 Documentation is primarily managed with the `sphinx`_ tool.

 We prefer API documentation to be automatically generated and wherever possible from the code.
-That way it can't get out of sink with the code.
-For instance we generate argument type information from type hints rather than hand written entries in doc-strings.
+That way it can't get out of sync with that code.
+For instance we generate argument type information from type hints rather than hand written entries in docstrings.

 This does not mean there is no place for hand-written documentation.
-It is reserved for those matters which the source code cannot illuminate.
-The purpose and reason for the code.
+It is reserved for those matters which the source code cannot illuminate: The purpose and reason for the code.

 To build the documentation change into the ``documentation`` directory and use